 - Be fearless, but smart

-- Surround yourself with people you admire/look up to
+- Surround yourself with people you admire/look up to - create a good network!

 - Get in touch with like-minded people through instagram/social media